guigrpa/docx-templates/README.md

     reader.readAsArrayBuffer(fd);
   });
 ```

+You can find an example implementation of `saveDataToFile()` [in the Webpack example](https://github.com/guigrpa/docx-templates/blob/master/packages/example-webpack/client/index.js).

 With the default configuration, browser usage can become slow with complex templates due to the usage of JS sandboxes for security reasons. _If the templates you'll be using with docx-templates can be trusted 100%, you can disable the security sandboxes by configuring `noSandbox: true`_. **Beware of arbitrary code injection risks**: